benjreinhart/syte/README.md

 Note:

 * The `layouts` directory, `pages` directory, and `app.yaml` file are mandatory.
 The `assets` is where you can put any static assets.
-This entire folder will be copied as is for the production build.
+The entire `assets` folder will be copied as is for the production build.
 * `app.yaml` can contain any arbitrary context you want and will be available in the ejs files.
 * The `pages` directory can contain any number of ejs (`.ejs`) or markdown ejs (`.md.ejs`) files.
 * Pages can be nested arbitrarily deep.
 Their URLs will be the path to the file relative to the `pages` directory.